minprog/prog-project/info/10 Syllabus.md

 You are required to attend every project day (20 days) between 9:30 and 16:30.
 You are allowed to miss 10% of this time during the course, but you must in any case attend:

 - the first Monday (because of the first deadline)
+- the Hackathon
-- every Friday presentation session for your assigned group
+- the final Friday

 Your attendance will be noted as you "ask" a question through the website and subsequently discuss your design or a problem with a member of staff.
 Make sure you ask at least one question each day!